 You might be able to solve some problems by running a troubleshooter.

-To run a troubleshooter that will diagnose and repair common problems with Windows Update, go to Automatically diagnose and fix common problems with Windows Update
+To run a troubleshooter that will diagnose and repair common problems with Windows Update, click this automatic troubleshooter.

 If that didn't work, here are solutions to some common problems with installing updates.